-She is also a Lecturer in Criminal Law (Mods/FHS) at St Catherine's College (Oxon) and has been recently appointed Fellow of the UK Higher Education Academy (FHEA).
-She has previously taught public international law and international criminal law at Oxford and Royal Holloway, University of London.
+Talita is also a Lecturer in Criminal Law on the Law Mods/FHS course at St Catherine's College (Oxford) and a Seminar Leader in Law and Public Policy on the Master of Public Policy at the Blavatnik School of Government.
+She has been recently appointed Fellow of the UK Higher Education Academy (FHEA) and has previously taught public international law and international criminal law at Oxford and Royal Holloway, University of London.

-Talita's DPhil (Oxon, 2019) looked at the principles of legality and fair labelling in international criminal law, whilst her MJur dissertation (Oxon, 2015) focussed on prosecutorial discretion in the context of the International Criminal Court.
+Talita's DPhil thesis (Oxon, 2019) looked at the principles of legality and fair labelling in international criminal law, whilst her MJur dissertation (Oxon, 2015) focussed on prosecutorial discretion at the International Criminal Court.

 In 2015, she obtained her MJur degree with distinction.
 She was also awarded the Clifford Chance Prize for Best Overall Performance in the program, the Law Faculty Prize for Best Exam Paper in International Law & Armed Conflict, the Principal’s Prize and the Archibald Jackson Prize for Academic Excellence (Somerville College).

-Talita has previously worked as an Appeals Chamber Law Clerk in criminal law in Brazil.
+Talita has previously worked as a Criminal and Family Law Clerk in Brazil.
 She did her undergraduate studies in Law at the Federal University of Pernambuco with a year abroad in France, where she attended Sciences Po-Lille and Université Pierre-Mendès (Grenoble, France).